-For the purposes of inspection, it is helpful to keep all documents relating to appointment checks in a separate section on an individual's file.
-A frontsheet to this section (a sample Central Register Checklist for files is available in the Central Register Documentation folder in the Safeguarding section of the GDST staff intranet) helps to ensure and demonstrate that documentation is complete.
+For the purposes of inspection, it is helpful to keep all documents relating to appointment checks separately and easily accessible on an individual's file.
+A frontsheet (a sample Central Register Checklist for files is available in the Central Register Documentation folder in the Safeguarding section of the GDST staff intranet) helps to ensure and demonstrate that documentation is complete.